-I am honestly not as familiar with Northside Chicago as I am with the Southside.
-I guess because at heart I always liked the White Sox more?
+I am honestly not as familiar with Northside Chicago as I am with Southside.
+I guess because, at heart, I always liked the White Sox more?
 My only time fully exploring the area was during my December 2015 trip.
-On this trip I both relied on the C.T.A. and my limited research of the hotspots within this article.
+During this trip, I relied on both the C.T.A. and my limited research of the hotspots within this article.

-This is probably the part of Chicago tourists would find “acceptable” in representing the city.
-The art crowd, you aging hippies, Cubs fans, etc. No!
-I’m not demeaning any of you.
-Despite my sarcasm I love everybody, ok maybe not the Cubs but still . . .
+This is probably the part of Chicago tourists would find "acceptable" in representing the city—the art crowd, aging hippies, Cubs fans, etc. No, I’m not demeaning any of you.
+Despite my sarcasm, I love everybody (ok, maybe not the Cubs).

 Piper’s Alley was a famous tourist destination that was located at the 200 Block of North Avenue.
 It consisted of a series of back alleys that were home to hippy run shops and art galleries, with the brickwork so clean you could walk barefoot through its pathways.
 After much protest from its residence, and neighboring population, this paradise was quite literally paved so they could put up a parking garage, gym, and theater.
 I’m too young to remember Piper’s Alley but I’m sure it looked better than this mini-mall that erected in its place.

 My Source for Info on Piper's Alley